UMR-CNRM/snowtools/doc/source/misc/install.rst

 **NB:** If the folder ``~/.ssh`` does not exist, create it with ``mkdir ~/.ssh``

 You will be asked for an optional password to protect your key.
-Once the key created, go to your github account, section `SSH keys <https://github.com/settings/keys>`.
-Click on "add a SSH key" and copy the content of the file ``~/.ssh/github.pub`` in the "key" field.
+Once the key created, go to your github account, section SSH keys: https://github.com/settings/keys Click on "add a SSH key" and copy the content of the file ``~/.ssh/github.pub`` in the "key" field.

 You may need to run